sipeed/MaixPy/docs/doc/en/README_no_screen.md

 cam = camera.Camera(640, 480)     # Create a camera object, manually setting the resolution to 640x480, and initialize the camera while not app.need_exit():        # Keep looping until the program exits (can exit by pressing the device's function button or clicking the stop button in MaixVision)
-    img = cam.read()              # Read the camera feed into the img variable, print(img) can be used to print img details disp.show

-(img)                # Display img on the screen
+    img = cam.read()              # Read the camera feed into the img variable, print(img) can be used to print img details disp.show(img)                # Display img on the screen
 ```
 * `yolov5.py` detects objects in the camera feed, draws bounding boxes around them, and displays them on the screen.
 It supports detecting 80 different objects.
 For more details, see [YOLOv5 Object Detection](./vision/yolov5.md).

-You can try other examples on your own.
+After these examples work, choose other examples that match what you want to build.

 > If you experience image lag when using the camera examples, it may be due to poor network connection, low-quality USB cable, or poor USB port quality on the host.
 Try changing the connection method or using a different cable, USB port, or computer.